microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0/Invoke-MgForwardGroupConversationThreadPostInReplyTo.md

 ### -ToRecipients
 .
-To construct, see NOTES section for TORECIPIENTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for TORECIPIENTS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphRecipient[]